nitubhaskar/Compact/README.md

 "ncurses-5.9" under "Usefull_Tools" is required to enable menuconfig option which helps you config kernel with a menu instead of editing manually .config files.. even though everyone says menuconfig is better, i prefer to edit .config file directly using text editor.
 You can also get ncurses from its official page from here. link--> http://ftp.gnu.org/pub/gnu/ncurses/

-"" is the folder which has files required to compile the kernel or name itself is self explanatory i guess.
+"Compact-Kernel" is the folder which has files required to compile the kernel or name itself is self explanatory i guess.

 "mkbootimg_src" under "Usefull_Tools" contains all the necessary files to compress kernel(zImage) and ramdisk(ramdisk.gz). remember you need to put these 2 files of yours under this folder.

-"Samsung-Stock" is having all the files i have modified in source folder.
-There is a Readme file inside that folder which explains things more.
+"Original" is having all the files of stock kernel.

 "README.md" is the file which has the contents you are reading!